hjwp/python-conference-beginners-day/python-ecosystem.md

 **Mercurial (hg)** - is a slightly friendlier version of git, written in Python.
 It's used to manage the Python source code.

 **GitHub** is the world's most popular code sharing site, and centralised git hosting tool.
 You can also put mercurial repos on there.
+There used to be **Google code**, but that's been retired, and there's sourceforge, which almost everyone has downloaded something off at some point.
+GitHub is like sourceforge but more focused on nerds, and with less random adware all over everything.

 **Bitbucket** is the plucky underdog to GitHub's thousand-pound gorilla

 **GitLab** lets you host your own github

+**Maintainer** is a person who decides what commits to accept into an open source project.
+They may not do the bulk of the work, or be a single person...

 **Patches** are a syntax showing changes to a file.
 Also (more or less) called a **diff**.
 The `patch` command can apply a patch to a file.
-Git is essentially a big complicated system for managing patches
+Git is essentially a big complicated system for managing patches.

+**Fork**  refers to the idea of taking a copy of an open source project, and maybe taking it off in a new direction -- either permanently (MariaDB is a fork of the Oracle version of MySQL, LibreOffice is a fork of OpenOffice), or maybe just in the very short term, while a developer tries out a new idea, before submitting patches to merge back into the main project

+**Pull Request** is Github's way of managing contributions from random developers to open source projects.
+Developer forks the main repo, makes a few commits, then does a "pull request" to ask the owner of the main repo to merge her changes.

+**Sprints** are focused periods of contributions to an open-source project, usually where people get together physically in a single room, and new contributors can get advice directly in person from the maintainer(s).
+There are usually sprints at the end of a conference!
+They're usually very welcoming to beginners...

 # Original notes.

-Intro to Open Source (15 mins) brief lecture on Free Software, Linux, Open Source, Github, sprints, etc

 Intro to Python (5 mins) what can you do with Python, a bit of history, etc.

-The Python ecosystem (15 mins): what is pip, pypi, 3 vs 2, standard library, ...

 Overview of the Python Web Development landscape (15 mins):  django, flask, web2py etc, but also AWS, Heroku, PythonAnywhere, HTML, javascript...